 DLO Direct™ offers a variety of self-referred general health screening lab tests to meet your needs.

-An anemia screen checks your iron status and shows if there is an abnormally high, abnormally low or a sufficient supply of iron.
-The screen includes tests for folate, hemoglobin, iron, total iron binding capacity (TIBC) and iron saturation percentage.
+An anemia screen checks your iron status to see if there is an abnormally high, abnormally low or a sufficient supply of iron.
+The screen includes a panel of tests for folate and vitamin B12 levels, hemoglobin, iron, total iron binding capacity (TIBC), and iron saturation percentage.
 Fasting is required for this test.

 Blood typing is used to determine an individual’s blood group, to establish whether a person is blood group A, B, AB, or O and whether he or she is Rh positive or Rh negative.

 The complete blood count (CBC) is one of the most commonly performed tests because it is one of the most informative.
 CBC testing examines and reports on the status of your body’s red and white blood cells and includes several indicators for various diseases and disorders including anemia and infections.